.avif)

 The minimum requirement to qualify for your certificate of completion is:

-—Attend one Peer Group Session per module and attend 80% of all Peer Group Sessions.
+— Attend one Peer Group Session per module and attend 80% of all Peer Group Sessions.

-What post-training will I receive?
+What post-training support will I receive?

 While there is no formal ongoing support after completing the training, we encourage Mindfulness Mentor Training graduates to continue their growth by joining our Mentorship Groups.
 These small, guided groups provide an opportunity to refine your mentorship skills, stay connected with like-minded peers, and deepen your personal practice.
 Engaging in a Mentorship Group allows you to apply what you've learned in a supportive, real-world setting while receiving continued insight from experienced teachers.